-- our commercialization plans for IGALMITM; - our plans relating to clinical trials for our product candidates; - our plans for 505(b)(2) regulatory path approval; - our plans to research, develop and commercialize our current and future product candidates; - our plans to seek to enter into collaborations for the development and commercialization of certain product candidates: - the potential benefits of any future collaboration; - the timing of and our ability to obtain and maintain regulatory approvals for our product candidates; - the rate and degree of market acceptance and clinical utility of IGALMITM and any product candidates for which we receive marketing approval; - our commercialization, marketing and manufacturing capabilities and strategy; - our intellectual property position and strategy; - our estimates regarding expenses, future revenue, capital requirements and need for additional financing; - developments relating to our competitors and our industry; - the impact of government laws and regulations; and - our relationship with BioXcel LLC.
+- our sales strategy for IGALMITM; - strategy relating to, anticipated benefits from, and cost savings from our Reprioritization (as defined herein); - developments relating to our TRANQUILITY II clinical trial; - our ability to restructure or refinance our OFA Facilities (as defined herein) and extend our cash runway; - our plans relating to clinical trials for our product candidates; - our plans to research, develop and commercialize our current and future product candidates; - our plans to seek to enter into collaborations for the development and commercialization of certain product candidates; - the potential benefits of any future collaboration; - the timing of and our ability to obtain and maintain regulatory approvals, including 505(b)(2) regulatory approval, for our product candidates; - the rate and degree of market acceptance, clinical utility, number of prescribers and formulary wins of IGALMI and any product candidates for which we receive marketing approval; - our commercialization, marketing and manufacturing capabilities and strategy, including the potential benefits from any advertising campaigns; - our participation in, and any potential benefits from, events, conferences, presentations and conventions; - our intellectual property position and strategy; - our estimates regarding expenses, future revenue, capital requirements and need for additional financing; - potential investments in, or other strategic options for, our subsidiary, OnkosXcel Therapeutics, LLC ("OnkosXcel"); - developments relating to our competitors and our industry; - the impact of government laws and regulations; and - our relationship with BioXcel LLC.

 These forward-looking statements are based on management's current expectations.
-These statements are neither promises nor guarantees, but involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
-Factors that may cause actual results to differ materially from current expectations include, among other things, those listed under "Summary Risk Factors," Part II, Item 1A.
+These statements are neither promises nor guarantees, but involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements, including, but not limited to, those listed under "Summary Risk Factors," Part II, Item 1A.
 "Risk Factors," and Part I, Item 2.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this Quarterly Report on Form 10-Q. Given these uncertainties, you should not rely on these forward-looking statements as predictions of future events.
-Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this Quarterly Report on Form 10-Q. These and other important factors discussed under the caption "Risk Factors" in our other filings with the Securities and Exchange Commission ("SEC") could cause actual results to differ materially from those indicated by the forward-looking statements as predictions of future events.
+While we may elect to update forward-looking statements at some point in the future, we disclaim any obligation to do so, even if subsequent events cause our views to change.